algaworks/highrise-java-api/README.md

 Java API for Highrise - 37signals
 ---------------------------------
 This library gives you access to Highrise API.
-It's not supporting the full API, only some features are implemented, but feed free to contribute if you need a new feature.
+It's not supporting the full API, only some features are implemented, but feel free to contribute if you need a new feature.

 Installation